Calculating eigenvectors in max-algebra by mutation-sunflower method: Preliminaries

-where we set $i_{a+b}=i_a$. \end{lem} If $A$ is irreducible, then the max spectrum of $A$ has a unique element $\mu(A)$ and all corresponding max eigenvectors are strictly positive (\cite{Bapat}, \cite{Bapat-Stan}, \cite{Bu}).
-More details are found in the following result. \begin{thm} (\cite{Bapat}, \cite{Bapat-Stan}, \cite{Bu}) Let $ A \in M_{n} $ be a nonnegative irreducible matrix.
+If $A$ is irreducible, then the max-spectrum of $A$ has a unique element $\mu(A)$ and all corresponding max-eigenvectors are strictly positive (\cite{Bapat, Bapat-Stan, Bu}).
+More details are found in the following result.

+\begin{thm} (\cite{Bapat, Bapat-Stan, Bu}) Let $ A \in M_{n} $ be a nonnegative irreducible matrix.
 Then $\mu(A)$ is positive, it is the unique max-eigenvalue and there exists a positive max-eigenvector x, such that $A\otimes x=\mu(A) x$.
-This max-eigenvector is unique (up to scalar multiples) if and only if a graph of $A^{c}$ (a critical graph of $A$) is strongly connected. \end{thm}
+This max-eigenvector is unique (up to scalar multiples) if and only if the graph of $A^{c}$ (the critical graph of $A$) is strongly connected. \end{thm}

-Recall that for an irreducible matrix $A$ it may happen that the basis (in the sense of \cite[Section 3.3]{Bu}) of an max eigencone corresponding to $\mu(A)$ may be of cardinality larger than one and this cardinality corresponds to a number of nonequivalent critical nodes (e.g., to the number of components of connectivity of a critical graph; see e.g. Theorem 4.3.5 of \cite{Bu}).

-{ We now present some elements of the theory of max-linear cones, independency and bases in max-algebra, following \cite{Bu}.
+We now present some elements of the theory of max-linear cones, independency and bases in max-times algebra, following \cite{Bu}.
 Let $S\subset\zR_+^n$.
-The set $S$ is called a max-algebraic cone if
+The set $S$ is called a max-times algebraic cone (or max-cone) if